brimdata/zed/docs/commands/zed.md

 Any data loaded into a pool that lacks the pool key is presumed to have a null value with regard to range scans.
-If large amounts of such "keyless data" are loaded into a pool, the ability to do range scans over such data is impaired.
+If large amounts of such "keyless data" are loaded into a pool, the ability to optimize scans over such data is impaired.

 ### 1.5 Time Travel